 But there have been some cases, albeit rare, where the courts have taken why a relationship failed into consideration All in all, it’s a state-by-state issue.
 (Source: American Bar Association)

 Don’t know what to do with your ring, while waiting for the dust to settle on your divorce?
 How about giving it a proper funeral?
 Jist Enterprises offers wedding ring coffins

 for $29.95.
 The coffin, measuring 6 inches long, 2 inches high and 2 inches wide, is made of solid wood and has a dark glossy mahogany finish.
 The interior is lined with black velvet and the casket comes with a split lid for either an open or closed casket, for those who would like to have a final viewing for friends and love ones.
-Lenore Skomal is author of nine books and columnist of an award-winning weekly column in the Erie, Pa., Times-News, she also teaches college journalism in Pennsylvania.
+Lenore Skomal is author of seventeen books, including Bluff, Third Willow, and Heroes: 50 Stories of the American Spirit.
+She is a columnist of an award-winning weekly column in the Erie, Pa., Times-News, she also teaches college journalism in Pennsylvania.